 Thus, at the end of the first mission there would be on Mars a habitation module, a laboratory module, a greenhouse module, two Martian-air processing modules and, at a safe distance, two modules with nuclear reactors.
 In the second mission one more habitation module would be coupled and another Martian-air processing module will be set.
 With the third mission yet another habitation module would arrive, so in this way we would have an embryonic base on Mars.

 THIRD OBJECTIVE: THE STUDY OF MARS

 Many of the investigations would be performed from the very base, where they would be much of the scientific instruments.
 The spacesuits would allow excursions of a few hundred meters, up to 6 to 8 h.
-But more travel would also be advisable: the use cars similar to those used on the moon is planned, topless, for distances up to 5 km.
+But more travel would also be advisable: the use of cars similar to those used on the moon is planned, topless, for distances up to 5 km.
 Pressurized vehicles with water and air recycling for carrying four people in even longer and more distant trips, up to 20 days and 500 km, are being studied.
-All this can be supplemented with robot carts, remote controlled, similar to those already used at this time on Mars.
+All this can be supplemented with robot rovers, remote controlled, similar to those already used at this time on Mars.